jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Where it Began and Why it Matters Now

   Unix and Linux have a unique relationship.
 Similar to a square and a rectangle.
-Where as a square is a rectangle but a rectangle is not a square, Linux is Unix in spirit, but Unix is not Linux.
+Whereas a square is a rectangle but a rectangle is not a square, Linux is Unix in spirit, but Unix is not Linux.
 Let's look at this in detail.
 The first main difference between Unix and Linux is that *"Unix"* is an entire operating system.
 An operating system can be boiled down into three main parts.

 1. __The Kernel__  [^1]